stev-dev/stev-dev/README.md

 - 👋 Hi, I’m @stev-dev
 - 👀 I’m interested in MERN stack , python and AI
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently working on Reactjs projects
 - 💞️ I’m looking to collaborate on fullstack projects

 <!---